Utah Jazz: Black and yellow 'J-note': 2022–2025

+Modernized purple mountains: 2023–present

+Starting with the 2023–24 season, the Jazz announced in advance on social media that a "remixed" version of the "mountain" uniforms would replace the classic 1996–2004 version as its "City" uniform; this design features updated mountain gradients, an enlarged "Utah" wordmark in front, and white numbers positioned on the left chest.

+Between the 2024–25 and 2025–26 seasons, the Jazz would gradually phase out the black and spotlight yellow uniforms in favor of the modernized "purple mountains" uniforms.
+For 2024–25, the existing white "Association" and black "Statement" uniforms with yellow trim were retained, but added to the rotation is a black "Statement" uniform featuring the "J-note" in front of a gray Wasatch Range silhouette with purple and sky blue trim, and a purple "City" uniform with "Utah" in white in front of the mountain silhouette.
+The black and purple "Statement" uniform would debut in January of that season, replacing the black and yellow uniform.
+For 2025–26, the Jazz would fully adopt the "purple mountains" uniforms.
+The "Icon" uniform is similar to the 2023–24 "City" uniform but with the addition of black and sky blue trim, and the "Association" uniform followed the same albeit inverse template.

+For the Jazz's 2025–26 "City" uniform, they revisited the popular "Red Rocks" design from 2017 to 2022, but recolored to a black and gray gradient with sky blue accents.

 Throwback uniforms

 The Jazz have worn the original J-note uniforms on three separate occasions.
 During the 2003–04 season, the Jazz commemorated the team's 25th season in Utah by donning replicas of the 1986–96 white uniforms.
 Then in the 2009–10 season, the Jazz wore the 1979–1984 green uniforms (albeit with white trim and letters) to pay tribute to the 30th anniversary of the aforementioned move to Utah.

 For the 2018–19 season, the Jazz wore a modernized version of their 1984–1996 purple uniforms to mark the team's 40th season in Utah.

 For the 2019–20 season, the Jazz wore a modernized version of their 1996–2004 purple uniforms.
 The team wore these uniform designs during its two trips to the NBA Finals in 1997 and 1998.
 The Jazz brought such uniforms back for the 2022–23 season but treated as a "City" uniform, due to the fact that it bore the current Nike swoosh logo whereas other "Classic" edition uniforms bore the classic wordmark-and-swoosh logo beginning in 2021.

-For the 2024–25 season, the Jazz announced that they would wear the original 1974–75 purple uniforms as part of the franchise's 50th anniversary and as part of its #PurpleIsBack marketing campaign.
+For the 2023–24 season, the Jazz announced that they would wear the original 1974–75 purple uniforms as part of the franchise's 50th anniversary and as part of its #PurpleIsBack marketing campaign.